 Will there be a season 2 of The Irregulars?

-Yes, season 2 of The Irregulars has already been greenlit prior to its season 1 release on Netflix.
+Rumour has it that season 2 of The Irregulars have already been greenlit prior to its season 1 release on Netflix.
 Not officially announced by Netflix yet, but the production is set to begin in Liverpool this summer.

 Having watched all episodes in this first season, I am very happy that this series will continue.
 From production quality to storyline and casting, this Netflix series is definitely among the best of them.